eladhoffer/TripletNet/README.md

 ##Dependencies
 Requires "eladtools" (https://github.com/eladhoffer/eladtools.git) for DataProvider class and optimizer.

+cudnn (https://github.com/soumith/cudnn.torch) is also used, but can be avoided by changing "cudnn"->"nn" in models.

 ##Models
 Available models are at the “Models” directory.
 The basic Model.lua was used in the paper, while NiN based models achieve slightly better results.